 [Tweet “Instead of waiting until you’re burnt out, set yourself up for success by hiring help now. “]

 When you’re running a business—or a household, family, or 5k race—roadblocks are a virtual guarantee.
 If you allow yourself to get hung up on any given failure—or a series of misses—you run the risk of being pulled under by disappointment.
 Practice acknowledging mistakes, taking a lesson from each one, and letting them go.
 It may help to pin an inspiring quote on the wall of your office, set pop-up reminders on your phone that tells you how great you’re doing, or use a positive daily affirmation.
 When we focus on the opening between obstacles, the obstacles tend to move out of our way as if by magic.

 We all reach the point when we realize we need help, and most of us gladly accept it once we’re there!
 Instead of waiting until you’re exhausted and desperate for an extra set of hands, set yourself up for success by hiring someone now.
 Virtual assistants can support you in just about any area, from bookkeeping to content management.
 If you’re a working mom who can’t seem to balance caring for your children with managing your business, hire a nanny for a few hours a day.
 Enlisting support is a great way to ensure that everyone’s needs are met and that no aspect of your life or business falls by the wayside.

 What healthy habits keep you motivated as a female small business owner?
 What have you learned from other successful women in small business?

 What better way to take care of yourself than a little vacation?
-Feel completely at ease know that your business is running right along with this workbook while you take a much deserved break.
+Feel completely at ease knowing that your business is running right along with this workbook while you take a much-deserved break.